modernish/modernish/README.md

 to read, iteration terminates and execution continues beyond the loop.

 The above is just the general principle.
-For the details, study the comments and the code in `libexec/modernish/loop.mm` and in the loop generators at `libexec/modernish/loop/*.mm`.
+For the details, study the comments and the code in `libexec/modernish/var/loop.mm` and the loop generators in `libexec/modernish/var/loop/*.mm`.

 ### `use var/local` ###